Planned fossil fuel output swamps Paris climate goals

 The new report points to several ways the fossil fuel "production gap" could be narrowed, but change has proven difficult to achieve.

-One is reducing subsidies.
+One way is to reduce subsidies.
 Direct handouts to oil, gas and coal production worldwide run into the tens of billions of dollars each year.

 Oil majors could also limit exploration and extraction, and shift towards other forms of energy, the report suggested, though few corporations have taken decisive steps in that direction.

-The report comes as political and social pressure to act on climate change is mounting.
+The report comes as political and social pressure to act on climate change mounts.

 More than 60 countries have committed to updating voluntary commitments to cut greenhouse gas emissions taken under the Paris Agreement, and to lay out revised plans by the end of next year.